csurgay/ansible-training/exercises/06_Playbooks/README.md

 You can use blank lines and comments anywhere to increase readability.
 Intendation however are handled rigorously: children have to be indented more than parents and siblings have to be intended exactly the same (much like in Python).

+The Playbook below is saved e.g. in the file `playbook.yml`.

 ```
 ---
 # This is a comment in the sample Playbook